hadesdday/redux-saga-todolist/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-# Library used in this project :
+# Libraries used in this project :

 - ReactJS
 - Redux
 - Redux-saga